-There have been a few surprises - low carbon technologies are less disruptive and domestic customers are more flexible than previously predicted we are recommending a new design assumption of 0.9kW per customer (42% less than previous). - We observed a significant level of naturally occurring diversity in energy practices from home to home and even from day to day within homes.
+There have been a few surprises - low carbon technologies are less disruptive and domestic customers are more flexible than previously predicted we are recommending a new design assumption of 0.9kW per customer (42% reduction). - We observed a significant level of naturally occurring diversity in energy practices from home to home and even from day to day within homes.
 The majority of domestic customers appear inherently flexible.
-This exceeded our expectations. - The impact of solar PV is lessened due to diversity of panel alignment and thereby producing their peak output at different times of the day our new default planning assumption is to apply a 10% discount to the previous assumption of full output, as used by the industry in the TRANSFORM® model. - For customers with electric vehicles and heat pumps, rather than a conservative assumption of the full 3kW rating of the equipment, as used by the industry in the TRANSFORM® model, we propose an uplift of only around 1kW per customer to allow for diversification. - Micro-CHP units tended to offset the household evening peak demand by a few hundred watts in winter.
-This technology could therefore be beneficial for both network planning and electricity generation costs. - We have found little evidence of customers' new LCT installations creating power quality problems.
+This exceeded our expectations. - The impact of solar PV is lessened due to diversity of panel alignment that results in peak output at different times of the day our new default planning assumption is to apply a 10% discount to the previous assumption of full output, as used by the industry in the Transform[®] model. - For customers with electric vehicles and heat pumps, rather than a conservative assumption of the full 3kW rating of the equipment, as used by the industry in the Transform[®] model, we propose an uplift of only around 1kW per customer to allow for diversification. - Micro-CHP units tended to offset the household evening peak demand by a few hundred watts in winter.
+This technology could therefore reduce future network and generation costs. - We found little evidence of customers' new LCT installations creating power quality problems.
 In practice, it seems as though the equipment which customers are choosing is both relatively benign individually, multiple installations don't seem to interfere with each other and the natural customer diversity means that individual issues are not compounded.